JakeSteam/blog-programming/_drafts/2023-04-26-improving-my-triple-monitor-dual-laptop-standing-desk.md

 Yes, I've moved!
 I'm now in a dedicated office with lots more space, shelves where I want them, soft carpets, etc. I'll do a full room tour eventually, but for now the main improvements are:

 * **View**: A large window looking out over my new garden, where my cat Cassie is often hunting leaves or similarly dangerous prey.
+There's also a blind colour-matched to the wall (Breton Blue).
 * **Lighting**: This large window also means I have natural light on my face, with the option of additional soft lighting from a lamp.
 Much better than the monitor-lit face before, now I have more options than washed out / in darkness.
 * **Creativity**: Having more space means I can have a basic whiteboard up on the wall for notes / UI sketching, and my old desk can become a big space for... something.